Amnesty: Controversy

 Amnesty can at times raise questions of justice.
 An example was the Ugandan government's offer not to prosecute alleged war criminal Joseph Kony, in hopes that further bloodshed would be avoided.
 David Smock noted, "The downside of it is the impunity that it implies; that people can commit atrocities and say that they will only stop if they are given amnesty..."

 Controversies also raise towards amnesties given to alleged perpetrators of the most serious crimes of international law (or crimes of the Jus Cogens which include genocide, crimes against humanity, war crimes, and aggression).
 Courts have rejected amnesties for such crimes, such as the International Criminal Tribunal for the former Yugoslavia and the Special Court for Sierra Leone.
 But scholars have suggested that there should be room for amnesties which were imperative necessities to achieve peace and accompanied by effective Truth and Reconciliation Commissions.
 One particular case was in Uruguay: the controversial Law on the Expiration of the Punitive Claims of the State pretended to put an end to unsolved issues deriving from 12 years of civic-military dictatorship; local human rights organizations challenged that law and called a referendum in 1989 which confirmed the law by 56% of the popular vote.

 Immigrant amnesty

-The Immigration Reform and Control Act of 1986—signed into law by President Ronald Reagan on November 6, 1986—granted amnesty to about 3 million undocumented immigrants in the United States.
+The Immigration Reform and Control Act of 1986—signed into law by President Ronald Reagan on November 6, 1986—granted amnesty to about 3 million illegal immigrants in the United States.

-A controversial issue in the United States is whether undocumented immigrants should be granted some form of amnesty.
-It is proposed that undocumented immigrants be able to come forward and immediately receive probationary status.
+A controversial issue in the United States is whether illegal immigrants should be granted some form of amnesty.
+It is proposed that illegal immigrants be able to come forward and immediately receive probationary status.
 California Republican Governor Arnold Schwarzenegger said an amnesty program like the one the federal government undertook in 1986 would be ill-advised today.
 "It backfired big-time.
 It sent the wrong message: You come here illegally, and then we go and give you amnesty.
 So then, the next million come and they say, 'Hey, we get amnesty, this is really terrific'."